 As a global company we are subject to taxation in Israel, the United States and various other countries.
 We attempt to utilize an efficient operating model and accordingly to pay taxes based on the laws in the countries in which we operate.
-This can lead to disputes with various tax authorities in different parts of the world.
+Nonetheless, various tax authorities in different parts of the world may disagree with our operating sale model.
+This may lead to disputes and to tax assessments, which can have a negative effect on our tax liabilities.